Hiksol/NIC/README.md

 - **28th March 2025**: Integration of all components and testing.
 - **15th April 2025**: Preparation of the final report and presentation.

+## Conclusion
+In this project, we compared the efficiency of ACO and GA algorithms for solving mazes.
+ACO demonstrated higher speed and reliability due to its pheromone mechanism, quickly finding the shortest path.
+While GA provides broader solution exploration, it was slower because of its stochastic nature and parameter sensitivity.
+Thus, ACO is preferable for tasks requiring fast and precise solutions, whereas GA may be better suited for more complex configurations.
+Both methods confirmed the potential of nature-inspired algorithms in navigation tasks.

 ## References
 - [Python Documentation](https://docs.python.org/3/)
 - [Matplotlib Documentation](https://matplotlib.org/stable/contents.html)